professorkalim/stats22-23/senate_elections.md

 # The dplyr Package

 dplyr is a package for data manipulation.
-If you want a pdf with a summary of dplyr's functions, you can find one [here](https://raw.githubusercontent.com/rstudio/cheatsheets/main/data-transformation.pdf){target="_blank"}.
-And [here](https://dplyr.tidyverse.org/){target="_blank"} is an official tutorial.
+If you want a pdf with a summary of dplyr's functions, you can find one <a href="https://raw.githubusercontent.com/rstudio/cheatsheets/main/data-transformation.pdf " target="_blank">here</a>.
+And <a href="https://dplyr.tidyverse.org/" target="_blank">here</a> is an official tutorial.
 You are free to work that that tutorial in addition or even instead of this one if you prefer Star Wars to primary elections (although time permitting, I'd like you to come back to this).

 Try running the following code to load the dplyr package.
 If this fails, you'll need to install this package.
 Use the Packages tab in the lower right-hand corner of your screen.